 Gateway to Cape Reinga and Ninety Mile Beach.Read more

-From here you can arrange a coach tour to Cape Reinga or catch a bus trip along Ninety Mile Beach.
+From here you can arrange a coach tour to Cape Reinga and Ninety Mile Beach.

-Nearby Shipwreck Bay is aptly named as it was the site of the sinking of many ships, the wrecks of which are still visible at low tide.
-It's a famous surfing destination with left-hand breaks and long rides.
+Or visit Shipwreck Bay, aptly named for its many shipwrecks some of which are still visible at low tide.
+It has also become a famous surfing destination with left-hand breaks and long rides.

-A wonderland of islands, marine life, kauri forests and Maori myths and legends.Read more
+A wonderland of islands, marine life, kauri forests and Maori legend.Read more

-Continue on to the stunning Doubtless Bay and enjoy lunch at the Mangonui Fish Shop.
+Continue on to the stunning Doubtless Bay, where you can enjoy lunch at the Mangonui Fish Shop.

-The road leading into Kerikeri is bordered by orchards.
-Roadside stalls offer the chance to buy seasonal fruit.
-Look out for signs showing the way to artists’ studios, which give this district a creative personality.
+The road leading into Kerikeri is bordered by orchards, roadside stalls offer the chance to buy seasonal fruit.
+Look out for signs showing the way to artists’ studios, which give this district its creative personality.

 In Kerikeri you’ll find galleries, cafes, vineyards and fascinating historic sites such as the Stone Store and the Mission House.
 There are also superb bush walks in the area – Rainbow Falls is a perfect picnic spot.

-The Tutukaka Coast, near Whangarei has been rated by National Geographic Traveller as one of the top coastal destinations in the world.
+The Tutukaka Coast, near Whangarei was named one of the top coastal destinations in the world by National Geographic Traveller.

-Check out the Mermaid Pools near Matapouri Beach or enjoy a walk to picturesque Whale Bay.
+The Mermaid Pools near Matapouri Beach are a stunning spot for a swim or enjoy a walk to picturesque Whale Bay.